ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Development/helpers.rst

      SUBDIRS = lrmd_alerts

-* Follow the steps in `Testing a function in a library without tests` to create the rest of the new directory structure.
+* Follow the steps in `Testing a function in a source file without tests`_ to create the rest of the new directory structure.

 * Follow the steps in `Testing a new function in an already testable source file`_